AriFordsham/GHCWiki/commentary/g-so-c-multiple-instances.md

 For inplace package registration any packages with the same location must be unregistered.
 For that you must ask for all installed packages, find the one that is installed to that location and unregister it.

+What about builtin packages like ghc-prim, base, rts and so on?

 ## Open Questions